JamesCommonHub/2D-POC/ReadMe.md

 6. Push changes to remote branch
 7. If you are done with changes, create Pull Request from your Branch to the Main Branch
 8. After I test your changes, I will merge your pull request to main branch

-### Issues/Tasks
----
-Please see the Project [Issue Tracker](https://github.com/WheeledParasite/Hack-N-Slash/issues).

-### Valuable Skills you will learn
----
-- How to use source control software (Git) [Valuable for employers]
-- How to work on a team of software engineers [Valuable for employers]
-- Problem Solving
-- Unity Framework
-- C# coding [75,000+ jobs on Indeed need C# Skills]
-- Game Design
-- Project Management